sparc-camp/sparc-camp.github.io/content/apply.md

 *Update* (2/28/2021): SPARC Application is now open!
 Apply [here](https://forms.gle/unCGuszKzfHwsLLc6).

-If you’d like to be notified when applications for SPARC 2021 open, you can sign up [here](https://forms.gle/FvDGq3YZtVtdnY8Q8).
+If you’d like to be notified about future SPARC updates, click [here](https://forms.gle/FvDGq3YZtVtdnY8Q8).